-1. Air ticket taxes are a straightforward way to raise finance
+3. Air ticket levies/taxes are a straightforward way to raise finance

-Any national government has the undisputed right to levy a tax on passengers using its airports, without the need for international agreement.6 In practice the tax liability usually falls on the airline, and is calculated per passenger departing from airports in the territory of the country (transfer and transit passengers, who change planes and wait on the runway respectively, are usually exempted).
+Any national government has the undisputed right to put a levy or tax on passengers using its airports, without the need for international agreement.7 In practice the liability usually falls on the airline, and is calculated per passenger departing from airports in the territory of the country (transfer and transit passengers, who change planes and wait on the runway respectively, are usually exempted).
 It can be a flat rate, be varied by distance or class of travel, or be a percentage of the ticket price.
-Most countries that levy ticket taxes do so on both domestic and international flights - and a country-by-country opt-in tax could do the same (in contrast to an internationally-agreed mechanism such as IAPAL, which would cover only international flights).
+Most countries that levy tickets do so on both domestic and international flights - and a country-by-country opt-in tax/levy could do the same (in contrast to an internationally-agreed mechanism such as IAPAL, which would only cover international flights).

 According to data published by the UK revenue and customs authorities, Air Passenger Duty is the cheapest of all UK taxes to collect.
-At 0.04 pence per pound collected, it is more than twice as cheap as the next most efficient tax, and over 27 times cheaper than the average pound of UK tax revenue.7
+At 0.04 pence per pound collected, it is more than twice as cheap as the next most efficient tax, and over 27 times cheaper than the average pound of UK tax revenue.8